brightcove/videojs-vr/README.md

-# VR
+# Videojs 360 Video Player

 A video.js plugin that turns a video element into a HTML5 Panoramic 360 video player.
-Project video onto different shapes.
-Optionally supports Oculus Rift.

 This is built to work with the Brightcove Player, which includes video.js.